 Note that it does tend to get a bit floppy and may require staking.

-This summer bloomer boasts heavy blossoms up to 12 inches across.
+H. arborescens Incrediball® is a series of summer bloomers that boast heavy blossoms up to 12 inches across.
 It starts out lime green, transitions to white, and then back to green again.

 Flowers open on new wood.
 It has sturdy branches that are not prone to drooping.